-Ingredients in descending order of weight.
+Ingredients should be listed after the word "Ingredients" followed by a colon in descending order of weight.
 Sub-ingredients must be listed in parentheses after an ingredient.
-Be on the lookout for hidden allergens in your sub-ingredients.
-For example, Worcestershire sauce often includes anchovies, a fish allergen.
+Be on the lookout for hidden allergens in your subingredients.
+For example, Worcestershire sauce often includes anchovies, a fish allergen